Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="setcookie"></a>
 #### setcookie

 Sets a new cookie for the url domain and port.
 The cookie will be retained for subsequent steps.

 ```
-    setcookie="MyCookieName: value_of_cookie"
+setcookie: MyCookieName: value_of_cookie
 ```

 Separate multiple cookies with a semicolon:
 ```
-   setcookie="MyFirstCookie: cookie_value; MySecondCookie: another_value"
+setcookie: MyFirstCookie: cookie_value; MySecondCookie: another_value
 ```

-Note that leading and trailing whitespace is removed.
+Note that leading and trailing white space is removed.
 Cookie values cannot contain a colon or semicolon.

 <br />

-<a name="useragentparameter"></a>
-#### useragent
+#### useragent - parameter

 Change the user agent per test step.
 Once the user agent is changed in this way, it will stay changed for subsequent test steps.

 ```
-    useragent="Firefox on Windows 2016"
+useragent: My user agent
 ```

 <br />

-<a name="maxredirect"></a>
 #### maxredirect

-Changes the maximum number of times WebInject will redirect for GET requests.
+Changes the maximum number of times WebImblaze will redirect for GET requests.

 ```
-    maxredirect="5"
+maxredirect: 5
 ```

 This will be in force for subsequent test steps.

 This does not work for POST requests.
-You can enable it by uncommenting the line in `webinject.pl` that reads
+You can enable it by uncommenting the line in `wi.pl` that reads

 ```
     #push @{ $useragent->requests_redirectable }, 'POST';